-Most of the supplements in the list above are often fine to add on your own.
+Most of the supplements in the list above are actually food, and are often fine to add on your own.
 However, you will want to consult a naturopathic doctor (preferably one who is familiar with the GAPS diet) or certified GAPS practitioner before adding vitamins and minerals.

 It is common for GAPS people to be deficient in certain vitamins and minerals.
 Figuring that out and supplementing is often what’s needed if you find yourself hitting a healing “roadblock.”
 I go over supplements for the GAPS diet more in depth here.